-1- The level presented (0.22 mg/l) represents the 90^{th} percentile of the 5 sites tested.
+- 1 The level presented for copper represents the $90^{th}$ percentile of the 5 sites tested.
 A percentile is a value on a scale of 100 that indicates the percent of a distribution that is equal to or below it.
-In this case, the 90^{th} percentile is equal to the average of the first and second highest sample result.
-The action level for copper was not exceeded at any of the sites tested.

-2- The level presented for Lead represents the 90th percentile of the five sites tested.
+In this case, the $90^{th}$ percentile is equal to the average of the first and second highest sample result.
+The action level for copper was not exceeded at any of the sites tested. - 2 The level presented for lead represents the 90th percentile of the five sites tested.
 The 90th percentile is equal to or greater than 90% of the lead values detected at our water system.
-The action level for lead was exceeded at one of the sites tested.
-The other sites all tested below reportable limits.

-3-See the "What does this information mean?" section of this report for additional information.
+The action level for lead was not exceeded at any of the sites tested.
+All sites tested below reportable limits. - 3 See the "What does this information mean?" section of this report for additional information. - 4 MCL is for combined radium 226 and 228.

-Definitions
+Definitions: